Resources

 fn build(&self, app: &mut App) {

-app.insert_resource(GreetTimer(Timer::from_seconds(2.0, TimerMode::Repeating)))
+app.insert_resource(GreetTimer(Timer::from_seconds(2.0, TimerMode::Repeating)));

-.add_systems(Update, (update_people, greet_people).chain());
+app.add_systems(Update, (update_people, greet_people).chain());

 }